Mar-Issah/Lorem-Ipsum-Text-Generator/README.md

 <!-- GETTING STARTED -->

 ## Getting Started
-This is JavaScript Web appliaction which runs in the browser.
+This is JavaScript Web application which runs in the browser.
 You need a V8 engive to run JavaScript program.
 For the purpose of this project I used Google Chrome browser.

 - Enter the number of paragraph you want to generate.
 - Input has to be a number greater than 1